lisandroseia/rails-blog/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# School library
+# Rails blogg

-> In this project, you can ran the aplication to start uploading books, persons and rentals using the comand line interface!
+> In this project, I worked on the setup for a future blog, preparing the routes for the app

 ## Built With

-- Ruby
+- Ruby, Rails, Bundler
 - Git, Github, Rubocop

 ## Getting Started